mrvgbrow/BrowGames/Pong/text/instructions.md

 To reset the score, press the r key.
 <br><br>
 To pause the game at any time, press the p key.
 While paused, you can step the game forward one frame at a time with the "]" key.
 To end the game, press Esc.
+<br><br>
+If PADDLE_ALLOW_LEFTRIGHT is set to True, you can use the left/right arrows a/d keys to move the paddle.

 <h2>MAIN MENU</h2>